smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 SDL must

 use default value allowed:true and accessMode = "AUTO_ALLOW" for all registered REMOTE_CONTROL applications until OnRemoteControlSettings notification with other settings is received

+9.
+In case
+- on system start up HMI sent OnRemoteControlSettings notification with "accessMode" pasrameter
+- and **without** "allowed" parameter

+SDL must
+- use default value allowed: true and received "accessMode" until for all registered REMOTE_CONTROL applications until OnRemoteControlSettings notification with other settings is received
+- allow RC functionality for applications with REMOTE_CONTROL appHMIType

 ## Diagrams